agnesoft/agdb/README.md

 db.exec_mut(&QueryBuilder::insert().edges().from("users").to(&users).query())?;
 ```

 This code creates a database called `user_db.agdb` with a simple graph of 4 nodes.
 The first node is aliased `users` and 3 user nodes for Alice, Bob and John are then connected with edges to the `users` node.
-The arbitrary `username` and sometimes `joined` properties are attached to the user nodes.
+The arbitrary `username` property and sparse `joined` property are attached to the user nodes.

 You can select the graph elements (both nodes & edges) with their ids to get them back with their associated data (key-value properties):